HKUST-Aerial-Robotics/GeometricPretraining/README.md

 All components will be open source once the paper is accepted.

 ## News
+2020-06-22: The open-source procedure is delayed by the unexpected COV-19 situation.
+We will gradually release models in the following week.

 2019-11-02: We pretrained encoder networks using the new dataset and achieves new state-of-the-art results.
 These pretrained methods will be released shortly.